Florence Nightingale: Statistics and sanitary reform

 Florence Nightingale exhibited a gift for mathematics from an early age and excelled in the subject under the tutelage of her father.
 (Note: There were rumours that she was tutored by an eminent mathematician who was a friend of the family.
 Mark Bostridge says, "There appears to be no documentary evidence to connect Florence with J. J. Sylvester.")
 Later, Nightingale became a pioneer in the visual presentation of information and statistical graphics.
 She used methods such as the pie chart, which had first been developed by William Playfair in 1801.
 While common now, it was at the time a relatively novel method of presenting data.

 Indeed, Nightingale is described as "a true pioneer in the graphical representation of statistics" and is especially well known for her usage of a polar area diagram, or occasionally the Nightingale rose diagram, equivalent to a modern circular histogram, to illustrate seasonal sources of patient mortality in the military field hospital she managed.
 While frequently credited as the creator of the polar area diagram, it is known to have been used by André-Michel Guerry in 1829 and Léon Louis Lalanne by 1830.
 Nightingale called a compilation of such diagrams a "coxcomb", but later that term would frequently be used for the individual diagrams.
-She made extensive use of coxcombs to present reports on the nature and magnitude of the conditions of medical care in the Crimean War to Members of Parliament and civil servants who would have been unlikely to read or understand traditional statistical reports.
-In 1859, Nightingale was elected the first female member of the Royal Statistical Society.
-In 1874 she became an honorary member of the American Statistical Association.